Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - See the box-run project sources on the Git server (git.server.com/box-run.git).

-When both Vagrant and Nugrant are installed, you can use either PowerShell, CMD, or stick to CygWin when working with Vagrant.
+When both Vagrant and Nugrant are installed, you can choose to use either PowerShell, CMD, or stick to CygWin when working with Vagrant.

 - Next, edit the .vagrantuser file and specify the following:
   * Whether to use CNTLM on guest (details below)